-Having a positive character in the classroom is more important now than ever before.
-With so many demands on instructional time, it can be challenging to work in community building, problem solving, work on building self esteem, and the many keys to healthy living and socialization.
+Having a positive character is more important now than ever before.
+In fact, character development is probably the most important subject we as teachers have to teach.
+With so many demands on instructional time, it can be challenging to work in community building, problem solving, work on self esteem, and the many character traits that are included in a character development curriculum.
+Yet, for healthy living and socialization, we have to find the time for building character in the classroom .
 Our counselors are stretched thin, but there are ways that we can all work on these topics.
 In our reading lessons, we can try to get more from our teaching “buck” by building on these themes through literature and writing.
 Today, I want to share with you a few titles and ideas I’ve come across that you could include within your lessons.

 The Bad Seed by Jory John: